gosquared/gosquared-ios/README.md

 # GoSquared iOS

 **This is an early beta, please open an issue if you find anything not working, or to leave feedback for improvement.
-You can also get in touch directly: <ben@gosquared.com>.**
+You can also get in touch directly: <leo@gosquared.com>.**

 This guide is for adding GoSquared Analytics, People CRM and Live Chat to your native iOS app.
 You'll need to generate an API key with 'Write Tracking' permission.
 You can do this from your [Account Settings here](https://www.gosquared.com/settings/api).

+If you'd like to see our live chat SDK in action, we use it in our own app.
+Download the GoSquared [Inbox iOS app](https://itunes.apple.com/gb/app/inbox-live-chat-by-gosquared/id1069741072?mt=8) and start a support conversation with us!

 ## Installation